Asher Lo HaYam

 Tikkun HaYam Educates on Marine Conservation

-Tikkun HaYam's primary program is Scubi Jew, a Hillel run marine conservation through scuba diving club.
-Students get scuba certified and participate in hands on marine citizen science projects.
+Tikkun HaYam's primary program is Scubi Jew, a Hillel run scuba diving and marine conservation club.
+Students get scuba certified and participate in hands-on marine citizen science projects.

 As part of a Scubi Jew program, our college students offer educational programming for community day schools and Hebrew schools, to pass on the knowledge of marine conservation and the spirituality of the Sea to the next generation.

 Most people don't know the vast number of issues that affect our ocean, and the changes they can make in their lives to make a difference.
 But knowledge is power.
 We urge you to educate yourself on these important topics and join the movement in a way that speaks to you.